A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Application Examples

 Following Steps 2-4, for the five external edges in each tree above, we assign two incoming drive excitations and three outgoing dressed resonant excitations, and for each internal edge we assign a dressed off-resonant excitation traveling in either direction.
 The first tree in \cref{eq:3leg-tree} consequently yields 2 unique diagrams

 Each diagram above is to be further transformed following Steps 5-7, which we concretely illustrate with the last diagram in \cref{eq:3leg-K-2} as an example.
-First, at Step 5, we convert a \tikzpic{-10}{figsv5_small/notation/straight_arrow_dressed_small.pdf} traveling away from a mixer to a \tikzpic{-9}{figsv5_small/notation/Aseiwt_small_dressed.pdf}.
+First, at Step 5, we convert a \tikzpic{-10}{figsv6_small/notation/straight_arrow_dressed_small.pdf} traveling away from a mixer to a \tikzpic{-9}{figsv6_small/notation/Bs_small.pdf}.
 This yields three diagrams each a rooted tree:

-These diagrams are at the level of Hamiltonian \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} ($\cl K/\hbar$) and, to evaluate them at Step 7 (we discuss Step 6 later), they are further converted to the level of \!\tikzpic{-11}{figsv5_small/notation/Gamma_dressed_small.pdf} by replacing \!\tikzpic{-9}{figsv5_small/notation/Aseiwt_small_dressed.pdf} with \!\tikzpic{-9}{figsv5_small/notation/eiwt.pdf}:
+These diagrams are at the level of Hamiltonian \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf}~($\cl K/\hbar$) and, to evaluate them at Step 7 (we discuss Step 6 later), they are further converted to the level of \!\tikzpic{-10.5}{figsv6_small/notation/Gamma_small.pdf} by removing \!\tikzpic{-9}{figsv6_small/notation/Bs_small.pdf}:

 where we have re-orientated the diagrams in a way similar to those in \cref{sec:averaging}.
-The three diagrams in \cref{eq:3leg-gamma} to leading order (i.e. considering only the bare propagator contribution of \!\tikzpic{-9}{figsv5_small/notation/prop_dressed_small.pdf} and the bare resonant excitation of \!\tikzpic{-9}{figsv5_small/notation/Ae-iwt_small_dressed.pdf}) correspond to
+The three diagrams in \cref{eq:3leg-gamma} to leading order (i.e. considering only the bare propagator contribution of \!\tikzpic{-9}{figsv6_small/notation/prop_dressed_small.pdf} and the bare resonant excitation of \!\tikzpic{-9}{figsv6_small/notation/Bs_small.pdf}) correspond to

 where $\Delta_{-\omega_d/3} = -\frac{1}{3}\omega_d - \frac{2}{3}\omega_d$ is the bare detuning between the off-resonant excitation at $-\omega_d/3$ and the resonant excitation at $\omega_o^\prime = 2\omega_d/3$.
-The leading order effective Hamiltonian terms associated with \cref{eq:3leg-K-rooted} are computed by integrating \cref{eq:3leg-Gamma-algebra} over $\clu A^*$.
+The leading order effective Hamiltonian terms associated with \cref{eq:3leg-K-rooted} are computed by integrating \cref{eq:3leg-Gamma-algebra} over $\clu A^*e^{i\frac{2}{3}\omega_dt}$.
 This results in $-g_3g_4\xi^2\clu A^{*3}/\omega_d -g_3g_4\xi^{*2}\clu A^{3}/\omega_d$, which in the Hilbert space representation reads $-g_3g_4\xi^2\op {\cu A}^{\dagger 3}/\omega_d-g_3g_4\xi^{*2}\op {\cu A}^{3}/\omega_d$.

 With the assistance of a computer program \cite{qhb2022}, we construct all the bare diagrams derived from \cref{eq:3leg-tree} and evaluate them as

 which are just the terms displayed in the second line of \cref{eq:3-legged-cat-H}.
 These terms are directly responsible for the three-legged cat formation as they endorse a 3-fold rotational symmetry in phase space.
 Since the sought-after terms are already captured, we truncate our perturbative expansion at this order, i.e. $\varphi_\text{zps}^3$, while higher order terms will only perturbatively correct the effective dynamics captured at this order.